-At Plenty Parklands we also encourage all staff to make a referral to Child FIRST when they have significant concern for a child's wellbeing.
+At Plenty Parklands Primary School, we also encourage all staff to make a referral to Child FIRST when they have significant concern for a child's wellbeing.
+For more information about making a referral to Child FIRST see the Policy and Advisory Library: Protecting Children - Reporting and Other Legal Obligations.